 This component takes into consideration the amount of unemployment benefits charged to an employer's account over a 36-month (3-year) period, ending the previous June 30.

-For example, the 36-month period used to compute the tax rate for calendar year 2019 (as shown on the tax rate notice mailed in December of 2018) would have been the 36-month period ending June 30, 2018.
+For example, the 36-month period used to compute the tax rate for the calendar year (as shown on the tax rate notice mailed in December) would have been the 36-month period ending June 30.

 This amount is then divided by all of the taxable payroll during that same 36-month period.
-Taxable payroll is the first $9,000 ($9,500 for some employers) of each covered employee’s wages paid during the year.
+Taxable payroll is the first $9,500 of each covered employee’s wages paid during the year unless a reduction is calculated.

 To summarize, the Chargeable Benefits Component is figured like this: